Have a project to do?

 Only after completing the EVT phase one really pushes on with the industrial design to develop the product final appearance.
 Any industrial design (whether done in renders, sketches or in CAD) before that stage is not relevant to the actual sizes, weight and module arrangements.
 The late alpha “work-like + look-alike” prototypes intend to realize the real look of industrial design.

-serves the need to validate the developed product’s design and start to implement DFM (design for manufacturability) along with other DF-X rules.
+Serves the need to validate the developed product’s design and start to implement DFM (design for manufacturability) along with other DF-X rules.
 After completing EVT prototyping, one should lock on to deliver the design of the prototypes and enclosures that look like the final product.
 For example, if you are building an all-weather outdoor meteo station, the DVT prototype should be water-proof at this stage.

 It is the last stage before commencing sales and one needs to make sure the design is compliant with the various standards and certification requirements for targeted markets: CE, EC, FCC, UL, RoHS, etc. And here again, it is important that your product comply with the electric current source before you finalize the design and apply for certification (which you better think ahead when defining your product in a PRD).